Ph.D. in Global Studies

 Transfer Credit for the Ph.D. in Global Studies:

 The faculty committee for the Ph.D. in Global Studies can accept transfer credit for graduate courses from an accredited university with a grade of "B" or better which meet the university policy for graduate transfer credit.
 Transfer credit can be awarded for up to 21 credit hours from a completed Masters.
 Transfer credit will only be awarded for courses that are substantially similar to those offered at UMass Lowell and are consistent with the UMass Lowell's Global Studies curriculum.
 Applicants are required to submit Course Descriptions and Course Syllabus for each course to be considered for transfer credit.

-The Ph.D. program in Global Studies offers three areas of concentration to meet the specific research interests of students - Conflict, Cooperation, Security and Human Rights; International Political Economy, Trade and Development; Theory in Global Studies.
+The Ph.D. program in Global Studies offers three areas of concentration to meet the specific research interests of students - Theory in Global Studies, Conflict, Cooperation, Security and Human Rights; International Political Economy, Trade and Development.

 Total Required Methods and Data Analysis Credits: 12